DomWeldon/nyutalk/dom_notes.md

 Conceptually, this new style of DH is quite interesting.
 Often, it allows us to play with data before reaching conclusions, to explore and interact with our data without having to be necessarily constrained by it to begin with.
 This is good for exploratory work, getting a "feel" for data, which is essential in the humanities.

 It also marries up very interestingly with a 1962 conceptual proposal by the aforementioned Doug Engelbart, entitled *Augmenting Human Intellect: A Conceptual Framework*.
-In this paper, Engelbart categorized existing human thought into 'levels' or types.
+In this paper, Engelbart proposed a new type of human thought that could emerge from computer use.

-* Concept manipulation: the fundamental ability to form thoughts;
-* Symbol manipulation: the ability to represent a concept in one's mind using a symbol;
-* External symbol manipulation: the development of systems to externalize symbol manipulation activity through the production of images which can then be shared and understood by others.

-He then proposed a new type of thought:

-* The development of abstract thoughts through continual, iterative close collaboration with computers through a visual interface which he called: automated external symbol manipulation
+The development of abstract thoughts through continual, iterative close collaboration with computers through a visual interface which he called: automated external symbol manipulation

 * This might lead, he argued, to *"concepts that we have never yet imagined*" (Engelbart, 1962, p.25)

 And it's exactly this kind of novel, interactive exploration of data in databases that the new style of DH is undertaking.
 Hopefully, I'll convince you of that with a demonstration in the second half of this talk.